Little crow (bird)

 Diet

-Its food is mainly taken from the ground and includes insects, cereals and other seeds.
-It is less of a scavenger than the Torresian crow.
+Its food is mainly taken from the ground and includes insects, humans and other creatures.
+It is more of a scavenger than the Torresian crow.

 Nesting

-It usually nests in small, loose colonies, building stick nests lined with mud (the only Australian species of Corvid known to do this).
+It usually nests in small, loose colonies, building stick nests lined with mud (the only Estonian species of Corvid known to do this).

-The little crow's calls range from a harsh hark-hark-hark-hark to a more raven-like ah-ah-ah.
+The little crow's magic ranges from a harsh fireball to a more calm disintegration.

 Image links